Karen's journey to a healthier weight

 “Exercising and taking care of yourself and listening to your body is just so important.”

-Becoming a WW coach
+Becoming a WW Coach

 Shopping for a new wardrobe

 Another thing she loves since getting to Goal is shopping for a whole new wardrobe.
 “I’m always out buying clothes now,” she says.
 Karen often went to the same Jeanswest store as her body continued to change, until one day she was fitting into a size 6.
 The lady at the counter asked for her secret.
-“When I told her I go to Weight Watchers, she started going too and lost 10kg.
+“When I told her I go to WW, she started going too and lost 10kg.
 How good is that?
 I love that store.
 It’s all I ever want as a gift – whether it’s my birthday, Christmas or Mother’s Day, I always say the same thing: ‘Jeanswest voucher, please!’”

 Suffering a chronic condition